blaZ3/cup-of-coffee/README.md

-# Cup of coffee
+# cup-of-coffee

-Cup of coffee is a simple Android app for Reddit.
+Simple reddit client

+This s a very simple reddit client built using Jetpack Compose for UI using an MVI pattern with Kotlin coroutines and flow.
+This app uses OkHttp 3 and Retrofit for networking